Yunnan Mooncake

 Directions:

-In a large mixing bowl, combine flour, yeast, sugar and salt well.
+In a large mixing bowl, combine flour, yeast, sugar, and salt.

-Gradually pour the milk into the well while still mixing with a spatula.
+Gradually pour in milk while mixing with a spatula.

-If the dough is too dry, add in water, 1 TBSP at a time.
-If the dough is too sticky, add in flour, 1 TBSP at a time.
+If too dry, add water 1 TBSP at a time.
+If too sticky, add flour 1 TBSP at a time.

-Lightly grease the bowl with some sesame oil.
+Lightly grease the bowl with sesame oil and place the dough inside.

-Cover with a lint-free kitchen towel and let rise for 30 mins.
+Cover with a lint-free kitchen towel and let rise for 30 minutes until slightly puffed.

-Punch down the dough and fold the top, sides and bottom to the center.
+Punch down the dough and fold the top, sides, and bottom toward the center.

-Flip, cover and let rise for 1 hr.
+Flip over, cover, and let rise for another 1 hour.

 In a skillet over medium heat, add sesame oil.